theArjun/java-notes/events/README.md

 - **Advantages**
     - The advantages of this design is that the application logic that processes events is clearly separated from the UI logic that generates those events.

+### Using the Delegation Event Model

+**Steps**
+1. Implement the appropriate interface in the listener so that it can receive the type of event desired.
+2. Implement code to register and unregister (if necessary) the listerner as a recipient for the event notifications.